A Brief Totally Accurate History Of Programming Languages

 Anders Hejlsberg re-invents Java and calls it C# because programming in C feels cooler than Java.
 Everyone loves this new version of Java for totally not being like Java.

-David Hanselmeyer Hansen creates a web framework called Ruby on Rails, people no longer remember that the two are separate things.
+David Hanselmeyer Hansen creates a web framework for Ruby called Ruby on Rails, people no longer remember that the two are separate things.
 People are becoming less happy.

-They call it Go, make it open source and fund it by selling Gopher branded kneepads and helmets separately.
+They call it Go, make it open source and fund it by selling Gopher branded kneepads and hardhats separately.